 Directions can be changed by \yoko, \tate, \dtou, \utod, only when the current list is null.
-Also, the direction of a math formula is changed to utod, when the direction outside the math formula is tate (vertical writing).
+These commands cannot be executed in unrestricted horizontal modes, nor math modes.
+The direction of a math formula is changed to utod, when the direction outside the math formula is tate (vertical writing).